The traditional women's kimono is an emblem of Japanese culture and history.

 1. Japanese Yukata

 The yukata is a Summer kimono, made of cotton or polyester, with bright, flowery colors.
 This light kimono differs from the traditional kimono as it has no lining at the collar.
-It is the perfect Japanese garment to wear when participating in a matsuri festival.
+It is the perfect Japanese clothes to wear when participating in a matsuri festival.
 These take place every year during the Summer time.
 The women's yukata kimono is a casual outfit that doesn't have all of the strict etiquette attached to it as the kimono.
 The term Yukata comes from Yu which means bath in Japanese and Katabira which means linen.
 The nobles of the national palace used to wear this traditional dress as a kimono dress in their rooms after their evening baths in the onsen (Japanese public baths).

 2. Women's kimono jacket